sarahciston/codingcare/posts/guide.md

 >"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] a lesbian-feminist mode of network t ing animates small-scale newsletters that draw on the language and practice of networking.
 These newsletters were published between the early 1970s and the mid 1990s," (36)(McKinney-Information Activism)

 ### Choose the right tool for the job

 Sometimes we have to build it.
 Content is liquid; it will take the form of its container.
 It takes shape based on what the tools used can allow.
 Carefully choose tools and forms that share the values you want your work to embody.

 It takes shape within the limits of the affordances of one's tools. [rephrase] The capacities of the tools we choose set limits for our capacities to create.
-If I choose a saw, I may be able to build a birdhouse but won't be able to write an essay.
+If I choose a saw, I may be able to build a birdhouse but won't be able to write an essay (maybe an essay about saws?).

+[XXX]
+[XXX]
+[XXX]

 <div class="play-along box" markdown="1">